Isabelle Ferreras

 Version française

-My key publications include Firms as Political Entities: Saving Democracy through Economic Bicameralism (Cambridge University Press, 2017) and Democratize Work.
+Her key publications include Firms as Political Entities: Saving Democracy through Economic Bicameralism (Cambridge University Press, 2017) and Democratize Work.
 The Case for Reorganizing the Economy (University of Chicago Press, 2022), which has been translated into five languages.

 Official presentation of the Report by Isabelle Ferreras to the Minister of Labor and Social Economy, Yolanda Diaz, and her response.
 February 2, 2026 in Madrid.